Early Warning Honey Tokens

 AI orchestration frameworks are compressing attack timelines from weeks to hours.
 Anthropic documented a Chinese state-sponsored campaign that automated 80-90% of tactical operations using AI, with the system making thousands of requests per second at speeds no human team could match.
 Reconnaissance that previously took a week now completes in hours.
 Credential validation that happened selectively over days occurs systematically in minutes.

-This acceleration makes early warning detection more critical than ever.
+This acceleration makes early warning detection rather more important than it might otherwise be.
 When attacks move at machine speed, detection that arrives hours or days after initial access provides limited value.
 Detection at the moment of credential validation - before lateral movement begins - provides the time window necessary to contain threats before they propagate.
-The faster attacks become, the more essential it becomes to detect them at the earliest possible point.
+The faster attacks become, the more valuable it becomes to detect them at the earliest possible point.

 AI-Orchestrated Attacks: Why Detection Speed Matters More Than Ever